-Assessment Criteria Construction Period Effects Mitigation and Monitoring In coordination with TRCA, monitor effectiveness of Don River flood conveyance during storm/flood events should they occur during period of in-river work.
+Assessment Criteria Construction Period Effects Mitigation and Monitoring Net Effects In coordination with TRCA, monitor effectiveness of Don River flood conveyance during storm/flood events should they occur during period of in-river work.
 Removal of existing Gardiner support piers as part of the demolition activities may contribute to improved flood conveyance.
-Potential for change to microclimate/ heat island effect • Not applicable to the construction period.
+Potential for change to microclimate/ heat island effect Not applicable to the construction period.
 Ability to accommodate storm event changes from climate change Adequate storm controls will be put in place during construction as previously described for "Change in surface water quality from storm run-off".
 As construction is to occur in the near term and will be temporary, significant changes in storm events as a result of climate change are not anticipated.
 The ability of the stormwater controls to accommodate storm events will be monitored.
 In the event that climate change results in different storm characteristics, changes will be made to the storm control system.
-CULTURAL RESOURCES Removal of built heritage features Based on findings of the Heritage Baseline Conditions Report for the G with the undertaking.
+No net adverse effects as a result of climate change with appropriate controls and monitoring in place.
+CULTURAL RESOURCES Removal of built heritage features Based on findings of the Heritage Baseline Conditions Report for the Gwith the undertaking.
 Nonetheless, an assessment will be conducted (prior to its partial demolition and reconstruction.
-Change to cultural landscape • No cultural landscapes are impacted.
-The undertaking is located in the and located closer to the elevated Metrolinx rail corridor to the north. e Keating Channel Precinct further removed from the water (Keating Impact on archaeological resources The project is largely located on areas of historical lakefill that have been subject to extensive past historical development activity.
+Change to cultural landscape No cultural landscapes are impacted.
+The undertaking is located in the and located closer to the elevated Metrolinx rail corridor to the north. e Keating Channel Precinct further removed from the water (Ke eating Channel) than the existing elevated expressway Impact on archaeological resources The project is largely located on areas of historical lakefill that have been subject to extensive past historical development activity.
 Based on the completed Stage 1 Archaeological Assessment, because of the historical development activities in the area, there is no potential for the survival of Aboriginal archaeological resources in primary contexts.
 Potential for impact on nineteenth-early twentieth century development features including Toronto Dry Docks, Toronto Iron works and British American Oil.
 Prior to construction, once detailed design has been completed which will finalize project component location (e.g., location of support piers), complete archaeological investigations on areas of excavation required for the project.
 Should deeply buried archaeological resources be uncovered, the co-proponents and/or its agent(s) shall immediately notify MTCS.
 The Ontario Cemeteries Act applies to discovery of unmarked human remains.
+With the completion of additional archaeological investigations, adverse effects on any remaining archaeological features are not anticipated.